 Kumquat tree fruits

-As with the Tet flowers, all parts of the tree are significant.
-In this case, they represent many generations.
+As with the Tet flowers, all parts of the kumquat tree are significant.
+In this instance, they represent many generations.
 As a rule, the fruits are the grandparents, flowers are parents, buds symbolize children and new green leaves represent grandchildren.
 This makes the choice of the tree exceptionally important.

 BONSAI AND OTHER KEY VIETNAMESE TET FLOWERS